What are the core principles of object-oriented programming?

 }

-What is dynamic binding, polymorphism or method overloading?
+What is dynamic binding, polymorphism and method overloading?

-Staying with our Java example, of the Person class, we can demonstrate how a class can have a method with the same name and different parameters.
-As the signature of the method is different, the name can be “overloaded” with parameters as the method is called when the code is run and not when it is compiled.
+In the Person class, we can demonstrate overloading where the signature of the method is different, the name can be “overloaded” with parameters as the method is called when the code is run and not when it is compiled.
 This is what is referred to as dynamic binding.
+Overloading is a form of “static” polymorphism as it is called within the class to run a method of the class rather than creating an instance of a class.

 package bmicalculator;